 Open the example workbook to follow along.
 It contains a list of product numbers and descriptions.
-We’ll use VBA to look up descriptions based on product numbers.
+We’ll use VBA code to look up descriptions based on product numbers.

-Here’s the VBA script we’ll use:
+Here’s the VBA code we’ll use:

 Dim prodNum As Integer, prodDesc As String